Tislelizumab

 Laboratory abnormalities

-In patients treated with tislelizumab monotherapy, the proportion of patients who experienced a shift from baseline to a grade 3 or 4 laboratory abnormality was as follows: 0.1% for increased haemoglobin, 4.4% for decreased haemoglobin, 0.9% for decreased leukocytes, 8.5% for decreased lymphocytes, 1.7% for decreased neutrophils, 1.1% for decreased platelets, 2.0% for increased alanine aminotransferase, 0.4% for decreased albumin, 2.3% for increased alkaline phosphatase, 3.2% for increased aspartate aminotransferase, 2.2% for increased bilirubin, 2.0% for increased creatine kinase, 0.9% for increased creatinine, 0.9% for increased potassium, 2.2% for decreased potassium, 0.1% for increased sodium, 5.7% for decreased sodium.
+In patients treated with tislelizumab monotherapy, the proportion of patients who experienced a shift from baseline to a grade 3 or 4 laboratory abnormality was as follows: 0.1% for increased haemoglobin, 4.4% for decreased haemoglobin, 0.9% for decreased leukocytes, 8.5% for decreased lymphocytes, 0.07% for increased lymphocytes, 1.7% for decreased neutrophils, 1.1% for decreased platelets, 2.0% for increased alanine aminotransferase, 0.4% for decreased albumin, 2.3% for increased alkaline phosphatase, 3.2% for increased aspartate aminotransferase, 2.2% for increased bilirubin, 2.0% for increased creatine kinase, 0.9% for increased creatinine, 0.9% for increased potassium, 2.2% for decreased potassium, 0.1% for increased sodium, 5.7% for decreased sodium.

 Immunogenicity